ian-zukowski/school_district_analysis/README.md

 * Data Source: schools_complete.csv
 * Data Source: students_complete.csv
 * Software: Jupyter Notebook 6.4.8
+* Analysis File: PyCitySchools_Challenge.ipynb

 ## Analysis For the Board of Education:

-The tablesbelow show final results from the analysis:
+The tables below show the final results from the analysis:

 ### Summary of Data by Schools
 ![ian-zukowski](Resources/Tables/per_school_summary_no_THS_9th.png)